-The Company declared dividends to Series A preferred stockholders of \$12 million, or \$2.00 per preferred share, during the years ended December 31, 2021 and 2020, respectively.
+The Company declared dividends to Series A preferred stockholders of \$12 million, or \$2.00 per preferred share, during the years ended December 31, 2022 and 2021, respectively.

-The Company declared dividends to Series B preferred stockholders of \$26 million, or \$2.00 per preferred share, during the years ended December 31, 2021 and 2020, respectively.
+The Company declared dividends to Series B preferred stockholders of \$26 million, or \$2.00 per preferred share, during the years ended December 31, 2022 and 2021, respectively.

-The Company declared dividends to Series C preferred stockholders of \$20 million, or \$1.937500 per preferred share, during the years ended December 31, 2021 and 2020, respectively.
+The Company declared dividends to Series C preferred stockholders of \$20 million, or \$1.937500 per preferred share, during the years ended December 31, 2022 and 2021, respectively.

-The Company declared dividends to Series D preferred stockholders of \$16 million, or \$2.00 per preferred share, during the years ended December 31, 2021 and 2020, respectively.
+The Company declared dividends to Series D preferred stockholders of \$16 million, or \$2.00 per preferred share, during the years ended December 31, 2022 and 2021, respectively.

 On October 30, 2021, all 5,800,000 issued and outstanding shares of Series A Preferred Stock with an outstanding liquidation preference of \$45 million became callable at a redemption price equal to the liquidation preference plus accrued and unpaid dividends through, but not including the redemption date.
+The Company's fixed-to-floating rate series B, C and D preferred stock are LIBOR based and will become floating on their respective call dates.